AliNisarAhmed/my-notes/AWS/Solutions-Arch/100-misc.md

         - If the resources are deleted, they are retained in the Recycle bin for a time period that you specify before being permanently deleted
     - Cloudformation stacksets
         - extends the capability of stacks by enabling you to create, update or delete stacks across multiple accounts and AWS regions with a single operation
-39. Networking modes in Amazon ECS tasks Ec2 launch type
-    - Host Mode
-    - Bridge mode
-    - None mode
-    - AWSVPC mode
-41. WAF Rules
-    - Following are the rate-based rules that can be used
-        1. Blanket rate-based rules
-            - prevents source IP address from making excessive requests to entire app
-        2. URI specific rate-based rule
-            - prevents IP address from making excessive requests to a particular URI
-            - These are useful if specific functions of the app, e.g. computationally expensive resources need to be protected
-        3. IP reputation rate-based rule
-            - Prevents well-known malicious IP addresses from making excessive requests to the application
-    - All the above rules can be combined or can be used separately as per need
-42. AWS Route 53 health checks and failovers
-    - can be active-active OR active-passive failover configuration
-    - Active-passive can is used when primary resources are available most of the time, and secondary resources are only used if primary resources are not available
-    - Active-Active: Use this failover configuration when you want all of your resources to be available the majority of the time.
-When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
 43. CloudFront Signed Cookies
     - allow you to control access to multiple content files and you dont have to change your URL for each customer access and these dont expire (unlike S3 Presigned URLs)
 44. S3 - setting permission for website access